Key Layers, Sources, and How to Interpret Them

 Data Layers & User Stories

-The Adaptation based on Cost-Benefit Analysis User Story in the CoCliCo platform helps identify the most cost-effective ways to manage coastal flood risks under different climate scenarios.
+The Cost-Benefit Analyses User Story in the CoCliCo platform helps identify the most cost-effective ways to manage coastal flood risks under different climate scenarios.
 It evaluates three key adaptation strategies:

 - Protection – Building coastal defences like seawalls.